saprmarks/dictionary_learning/README.md

         "In real life, for training a dictionary", "you would need much more data than this",
     ]
-    * 10_000 # synthetically increase amount of toy data since training only runs 1 epoch )
+)
 buffer = ActivationBuffer(
     data=data,
     model=model,
     submodule=submodule,
-    d_submodule=activation_dim, # output dimension of the model component n_ctxs=3e2,  # you can set this higher or lower dependong on your available memory out_batch_size=256,
+    d_submodule=activation_dim, # output dimension of the model component n_ctxs=3e4,  # you can set this higher or lower dependong on your available memory device=device,
-    device=activation_device,
 )  # buffer will return batches of tensors of dimension = submodule's output dimension

 trainer_cfg = {